 - KS5 – BTEC National Extended Certificate in Sport and Exercise Science (Pass, Merit, Distinction)

 How does Physical Education prepare students for the next stage of their education or employment?

-- KS3 students will be preparing for the KS4 BTEC course by being taught the rules and regulations and have some time to referee/umpire the sports they will be participating in (Unit 2) as well as having a chance to lead sports activates in group work (Unit 6).
-During the HACA Warmups students will be focusing on a component of fitness and its place within the sport they are playing (Unit 1)
+- KS3 students will be preparing for the KS4 BTEC TECH Award course by being taught the rules and regulations and have some time to referee/umpire the sports they will be participating in as well as having a chance to lead sports activates in group work.
+KS3 students actively take their own small group warm ups to be ready for component 1 when they will be required to do so for their qualification.